Warda al Turk

-Warda Nicolas Yusuf Al-Turk (1797 – 1873) is a 19th-century Lebanese poet who was born and raised in the Chouf District located in Mount Lebanon, during the reign of the Ottoman Empire.
+Warda Nicolas Yusuf Al-Turk (1797 – 1873) was a Lebanese poet who was born and raised in the Chouf District located in Mount Lebanon, during the reign of the Ottoman Empire.
 She was considered as a "revivalist" in her time, along with other remarkable women from the region, because she was able to revive old classical poetry.
 Through the influence of her poet father Nicolas Al-Turk who was a court poet for the historic Amir Bashir al-Shihabi II, Warda al-Turk developed a passion for writing and thus devoted most of her work to empowering women.

 Her work in colloquial and classical Arabic was one of the very scarce, as a woman poet of her time, to survive to this day.
 She wrote a lot of poems most of which were panegyrics, in other words, poems of mourning and sadness.

 Biography

 Early life

 Warda Al-Turk was born in the southeast village of Deir al-Qamar in Lebanon during the Ottoman rule.
-She is the daughter of the eminent Lebanese writer and poet Nicolas al-Turk who worked as a personal writer for Amir Bashir Shihab II, as well as a trusted historian documenting the series of events witnessed in Lebanon during the 18th century.
+She was the daughter of the eminent Lebanese writer and poet, of Greek descent, Nicolas al-Turk who worked as a personal writer for Amir Bashir Shihab II, as well as a trusted historian documenting the series of events witnessed in Lebanon during the 18th century.
 Turk drew influence from her father and pursued similar work, namely poetry and writing.